astropy/reproject/docs/performance.rst

 possible to use distributed schedulers for dask.
 In order to compute reprojections with dask.distributed, you should make use of the ``return_type='dask'`` option mentioned above so that you can compute the dask array once the distributed scheduler has been set up.
-As mentioned in `Output dask arrays`_, you should make sure that you limit any cluster to have one thread per process or the results may be unreliable.